Dustyroom/ai-toolbox-doc/index.md

   actions:
     - label: "Get on Unity Asset Store"
       url: "https://u3d.as/334o?aid=1101lHzQ"
-# excerpt: "ChatGPT, DALL•E and Google Gemini inside your Unity project."
+# exc: "ChatGPT, DALL•E and Google Gemini inside your Unity project."
-#  - excerpt: 'Use the power of OpenAI GhatGPT in the Unity Editor and in your shipped games.
+# exc: 'Use the power of OpenAI GhatGPT in the Unity Editor and in your shipped games.
 It allows you to generate and edit C# scripts, seamlessly tiling images, shaders and UI documents from text descriptions, operate on new and existing scripts, freely chat with AI — right in your project.'

 intro:

 feature_video_1: